samiemostafavi/autoran/docs/E320_LATE_ISSUE.md

 ## USRP and Host run the same UHD version 3.15.0

-## Turn off hyperthreading

-This is not specific for this issue only.
-For all openairinterface deployments, hyperthreading must be turend off.
-In order to disable hyperthreading, turn off Simultaneous Multithreading (SMT) control:

-      sudo -i
-      cat /sys/devices/system/cpu/smt/active
-      echo off > /sys/devices/system/cpu/smt/control
-      exit

 ## Increase `net.core` memory

 If it is not embedded in USRP lib file, run the following: